How Anxiety Affects Sleep: Signs and Solutions

 Physical Strain from Anxiety

-The fight-or-flight response—integral to managing perceived threats—plays a significant role in this dynamic.
-Instead of diminishing as the evening progresses, stress hormones such as cortisol and adrenaline may remain heightened, fueling restlessness and hypervigilance.
+These symptoms intensify at night when distractions are minimal.
+The fight-or-flight response (the body’s survival mechanism) plays a significant role.
+Instead of diminishing as the evening progresses, stress hormones such as cortisol and adrenaline may remain heightened.

-Feedback Loop of Poor Sleep and Heightened Anxiety
+The Feedback Loop of Poor Sleep and Heightened Anxiety

 How Anxiety Affects Sleep Physiology